Who we are

 The Scheme was first launched in 2005 and has been a great success, with a current membership comprising well over half of all veterinary practice premises.

-The new Scheme, launched in November 2015, builds on this success whilst acting upon much of the feedback we received from practices about where improvements could be made.
+The current version of the Scheme, which was launched in November 2015, builds on this success whilst acting upon much of the feedback we received from practices about where improvements could be made.
 For example, it has a greater focus on how practices use their resources to create a positive outcome for patients and clients, rather than just premises and equipment.

 Membership of the Scheme is recognised by the Veterinary Medicines Directorate (VMD), meaning RCVS accredited practices will not be visited by the VMD as the PSS standards meet its inspection criteria.